j2jang2024dolphin/Symbiosis-Simulation/README.md

 3. Calculate ratio of species and calculate the consumption rate, reproduction rate
 4. Using information above, go month by month on how the population trendline occurs over x months

-Calculations:
-1. Offsprings are produced on a regular basis depending on reproductive cycles
+Offsprings are produced on a regular basis depending on reproductive cycles.

-2. Rates of consumptions are computed through the following procedures:
+Rates of consumptions are computed through the following procedures:
 1. Research on actual population
 2. Calculation of consumption rates that keeps this number stable